-Decision-making under pressure is a core leadership skill needed in life, and business.
-Leadership bias may not be immediately obvious but they are stumbling block Managers of today must become aware of to succeed.
+Decision-making under pressure is a core leadership skill needed in life and business.
+Leadership bias may not be immediately obvious but they are a stumbling block Managers of today must become aware of to succeed.
 The human brain is very powerful but also comes with its limitations.
-Indeed, it can’t handle the tremendous amount of data coming in every second… Naturally, in order to simplify information processing, we take short-cuts which are called heuristic or cognitive biases.
+Indeed, it can’t handle the tremendous amount of data coming in every second… Naturally, to simplify information processing, we take shortcuts which are called heuristic or cognitive biases.

-Humans like to twist the reality in a way that goes along with their own beliefs.
+Humans like to twist reality in a way that goes along with their own beliefs.
 Consequently, we often tend to speak with confidence about things we don’t fully understand.
-As much as we want to be right, rational and logical, we are constantly under the influence of cognitive biases.
+As much as we want to be right, rational, and logical, we are constantly under the influence of cognitive biases.
 Almost everything in our lives is a bias.
 And it’s not necessarily a bad thing.
 In some cases, biases make our thinking faster and more efficient, as we don’t stop to consider all the available information.
 However, it’s important to be aware of these biases and try to mitigate them as much as possible to be in the known.

 The more we become aware of biases, the closer we get to reality — Peter Baumann